mm-grybel/CS50-Web/Projects/Project 5: Final Project/README.md

 ## Distinctiveness and Complexity

-I believe that CS50W Food Tracker is sufficiently distinct from the other projects in this course and more complex than the previous projects that I have already completed.

 CS50W Food Tracker utilizes **Django** on the back-end and **JavaScript**, **HTML**, and **CSS** on the front-end.

 CS50W Food Tracker allows users to track their food consumption, count calories and macronutrients in their diet, and monitor their weight.
 One of the main components of this application that makes it unique and distinct from the other projects in this course is a variety of **visualization tools** written in **JavaScript** (using **Chart.js** and **jQuery** JavaScript libraries).
 These visualization tools help the users of the application to organize and clarify their data and better track their progress to help them achieve their nutrition goals.